standardebooks/tools/tests/README.md

 4. Within the `in` directory, create the minimum SE ebook directory tree needed for the files being used in the test.
 For example, if only a chapter file is needed for the test, then create an `src/epub/text` directory structure.
 If a css file is needed for the test, create a `src/epub/css` directory structure.
 5. Copy/create the files needed for the test into that directory structure, putting the files in their appropriate directory.
 6. If no arguments are needed for the command being tested, that is all that is needed in the `in` directory.
 However, if arguments to the `se` command are needed for the test, then a file named `{command}-command`, e.g. `build-manifest-command` should be created in the test directory.
 That file should contain a single line, with the command name and arguments on it.
 Thus, to test that the standard out argument to the `build-manifest` command is working, create a `build-manifest-command` file in the test-X directory and populate it with a line containing `build-manifest --stdout`.
-7. Run the test with the `--save-golden-files` option to create a valid “golden” file, i.e. the file that future tests will be compared against.
+7. Run the test with the `--save-golden-files` option to create valid “golden” file(s), i.e. the files that future tests will be compared against.
 See Running tests below for how to run a single test.

 For lint, the steps are almost the same, with the exception of the top-level test directory.
 1. Beneath the appropriate lint subtype directory, create a directory for the lint error id being tested.
 For example, c-XXX errors are beneath the `css` directory, m-XXX errors beneath the `metadata` directory, etc. Note that unlike the above modules, there should only be a single test for each lint error id.
 If additional conditions need to be tested for a lint error, the existing input file(s) should be updated to include the additional conditions.